duckduckgo/duckduckgo-help-pages/_docs/privacy/t.md

 ---
-title: "&t="
+title: What is the ‘t’ URL parameter for on DuckDuckGo Search?
+nav_title: About the ‘t’ URL Parameter
+description: DuckDuckGo doesn’t track you.
+That’s the DuckDuckGo privacy policy in a nutshell.
-category: Privacy
+category: DuckDuckGo Search Privacy
-order: 240
+order: 600
 ---

 <p>